ProWalker GPU - Samples/quality settings

 What is progressive rendering?

 In progressive rendering, the entire image is calculated in increments called samples.
-Each new sample increases the accuracy of the image—first shapes and edges are resolved, light distribution and material characteristics become more realistic, and Iray gradually cleans up noise and artifacts until a clean render is produced.
+Each new sample increases the accuracy of the image—first shapes and edges are refined, light distribution and material characteristics gradually become clearer, and finally Iray eliminates noise and artifacts until a clean render is produced.

 Photo-real mode - 10, 100, 500, 5000 samples: